William Milligan, Lord Milligan

 William Rankine Milligan, Lord Milligan, PC (12 December 1898 – 28 July 1975) was a Scottish judge and Unionist politician.
 He served as Solicitor General for Scotland and Lord Advocate.

 Early life

 Milligan was educated at Sherborne School, University College, Oxford, and the University of Glasgow.
 In the First World War, Milligan served with the Highland Light Infantry from 1917 to 1919.
+Milligan was a noted athlete and ran for the Achilles Club.
+He won the mile relay AAA Championships title at the 1920 AAA Championships, with Philip Noel-Baker, C. F. Wood and Bevil Rudd.